anantgupta129/Tweet-Emotion-Recogination-using-Tensorflow/README.md

 3. Tokenizer
 4. Padding and Truncating Sequences
 5. Preparing Labels
-6. Creating the Model
+6. Creating Model
-7. Training the Model
+7. Training Model
-8. Evaluating the Model
+8. Evaluating Model

 The model is made by using RNN approach